irec-org/irec/README.md

 ## Datasets

 Our framework has the ability to use any type of dataset, as long as it is suitable for the recommendation scenario and is formatted correctly.
-Below we list some of the datasets tested and used in some of our experiments.
+Below we list several datasets tested and used in some of our experiments.

 | Dataset | Scenery  | Sparsity | Link
 | :---: | --- | :---: | :---: |